Resume Tips

 6. Proofread for Errors

-Be sure to proofread your resume for any spelling or grammatical mistakes.
-A small error could make a bad impression on prospective employers.
+Take the time to carefully proofread your resume for any spelling or grammatical errors.
+A small error could result in a negative impression for prospective employers.

 Conclusion